unrealnerd/notes/common.md

     - VPC is created with couple of subnet
     - Network load balancer points to a target group
     - Cluster is created inside of which we create service
-    - The service will hold the details like the vpc, loadbalancer
+    - The service will hold the details like the vpc, loadbalancer, subet
+    -

 #### READ REPLICA